8446 Court Alternative Specialist 1

 - Strong oral and written communication skills

-- Team player with vision, passion and commitment to immigration and/or criminal justice system reform
+- Team player with vision, passion and a commitment to criminal justice defense and juvenile justice reform

 - Possesses cultural humility and a commitment to strength based models of treatment